 The Associate Degree Nursing Program is approved by the Illinois Department of Financial and Professional Regulation and is accredited by the Accreditation Commission for Education in Nursing (ACEN), formerly the National League for Nursing Accrediting Commission (NLNAC), which is located at 3390 Peachtree Road NE, Suite 1400, Atlanta, GA 30326, 404/975-5000, website: www.acenursing.org The Associate Degree Nursing Program is offered at all four colleges in the IECC District (Frontier Community College, Lincoln Trail College, Olney Central College, and Wabash Valley College).

 Practical Nursing Certificate

-The Practical Nursing Certificate is offered through a summer “exit” course between the first and second year of the Associate Degree Nursing Program and is approved by the Illinois Department of Financial and Professional Regulation, www.idfpr.illinois.gov.
+The Practical Nursing Certificate is offered through a summer “exit” course between the first and second year of the Associate Degree Nursing Program.
+The Practical Nurse (PN) exit is approved by the Illinois Department of Financial and Professional Regulation, www.idfpr.illinois.gov, and is not included in the accreditation of the ACEN.
 Students wishing to sit for the practical nurse licensing exam are required to successfully complete this summer option.
 This does not require exiting the Associate Degree Program, it just provides another option to add to your educational experience.
-Please see catalog or contact a Program Advisor for more information.
+Please see catalog or contact an Allied Health Advisor for more information.